twooster/strap/README.md

-# Strap - Secure Remote Password 6/6a implementation
+# Strap - SRP6/6a (Secure Remote Password) for Elixir

 This is a simple module that helps you implement the Secure Remote Password (SRP) protocol in Elixir applications.
 For more information about SRP, see